 MALS students take four classes within the program—Introduction to Graduate Liberal Studies, two core courses in their chosen track, and the thesis/capstone project—and choose their remaining electives from among courses offered across the doctoral and certificate programs in the Social Sciences and Humanities at the Graduate Center.

 MALS Track in Urban Education

 Education in urban America has long been a critical issue that cuts across social, cultural, political, and economic concerns.
 Today, the links between education and opportunity in our global society, as well as the myriad ongoing attempts to reform or improve urban education have made the topic especially timely and the subject of a wide body of scholarly literature from varied disciplines.
 The Urban Education MALS Track is designed to immerse students in a range of topics and approaches to understanding urban education and equip them, ultimately, to identify and pursue their own interests, scholarly or practical, in urban education.

-The two core courses will provide students with a critical foundation of knowledge in the issues and politics of urban education.
+Two 3-credit core courses will provide students with a critical foundation of knowledge in the issues and politics of urban education.

 Questions about the MALS track in Urban Education may be directed to firstname.lastname@example.org.